brianjleeofcl/easy-forward/README.md

 Initialize devices using installation instructions above.
 The devices require a USB flashdrive for local storage, a camera component (e.g. UVC enabled webcam) and connection to power supply such as an external battery pack or AC adapter.

+While not strictly necessary, a tripod to stabilize the camera module/webcam is strongly recommended.

 ### Gallery
 ![screenshot, gallery](./readme/sc3.png)